Welcome

 Basic use

-You need two images in the same folder — they can be local files or Wikimedia Commons files — and you set the before and after attributes.
+You need two images (either local files or Wikimedia Commons files) in the same folder, and you set the before and after attributes.

 1